moemoe9876/ingestio/batch-upload.md

 **Step 9.0: Implement Post-Upload UI (Batch List/Detail & Enhanced Review)**

 *   **Task**: Create the user interface for monitoring batch progress, viewing results, and reviewing/editing/confirming individual document extractions, incorporating ideas from the provided screenshots.
+Ensure the batch name is displayed in the UI where users manage and view their batches.
 *   **Goal**: Provide a clear, interactive, and efficient UI for users to manage their batch uploads and extracted data.
+Allow users to easily identify their batches by the name they provided.

 *   **9.1: Batch List Page (`/dashboard/batches`)**
     *   **File**: `app/(dashboard)/dashboard/batches/page.tsx` (Server Component), `components/batch/BatchListClient.tsx` (Client Component).